camoloqlo/wosbot/README.md

 ## 🚀 My Personal Changes & Optimizations (Unique to This Fork)

+### 🎯 **Task Priority & Coordination**
 - **Absolute Intel Priority:** Intel tasks always take precedence over Gathering.
 Gathering will always wait if Intel is active or scheduled.
 No more mutual waiting.
-- **Mercenary Prestige Automation:** Added automation for mercenary prestige events with multi-template recognition, OCR cooldown detection, and smart rescheduling.
+- **March Queue Coordination:** No more march slot conflicts between Intel and Gathering tasks.
+- **Smart Task Rescheduling:** Improved wait times and conflict resolution between different task types.

+### 🛡️ **Enhanced Task Implementations**
 - **PetSkillsTask Improvements:** If a skill is "Active", the task is rescheduled for 1 hour instead of looping.
 Robust cooldown and error handling.
-- **Storehouse Chest OCR:** Improved time recognition, error handling, and only pressing the back button when something is actually claimed.
+- **Storehouse Chest OCR:** Improved time recognition with support for multiple time formats (HH:mm:ss, mm:ss), better error handling, and only pressing the back button when something is actually claimed.
 - **Stamina OCR Fix:** Correctly recognizes stamina values over 1000.
-- **March Queue Coordination:** No more march slot conflicts between Intel and Gathering.
+- **Intelligence Task Optimization:** Better march slot management and improved conflict resolution.
+- **Gathering Task Enhancement:** Intelligence-aware scheduling with proper wait mechanisms.

+### 🎮 **Mercenary Event Support**
+- **Upstream Mercenary Event Integration:** Uses the official upstream Mercenary Event implementation from the original repository.
+- **Template Resources:** Added comprehensive template image recognition for mercenary-related UI elements.
+- **Clean Implementation:** Removed custom mercenary implementations in favor of upstream standards.

+### 🛠️ **Development & Deployment Tools**
-- **Batch File Improvements:** Admin batch file for MEmu testing, with robust error handling and auto-detection of latest JAR.
+- **Admin Batch File:** Enhanced batch file for MEmu testing with robust error handling and auto-detection of latest JAR.
+- **PowerShell Scripts:** Added `create-admin-exe.ps1` for automated admin execution setup.
+- **Project Hygiene:** Improved .gitignore, README, and build scripts for better maintainability.

+### 📚 **Documentation & Maintenance**
 - **English Documentation:** All docs and logs are now in English for better maintainability.
-- **Project Hygiene:** .gitignore, README, and build scripts improved for internal use.
 - **Regular Upstream Sync:** I regularly merge improvements from the original repository to keep this fork up to date.
+- **Enhanced UI Labels:** Updated UI controller with cleaner event labeling and proper configuration mapping.

 > **This fork is for my own experiments and workflow improvements.
 It may contain features, workarounds, or changes not present in the official version.
 Use at your own risk!**